albacoretuna/urlshort/README.md

 # urlshort
-A URL shortener for Reaktor
+A dead simple URL shortener for Reaktor.
+It uses Hapi for REST handling.

 Installation